svalente317/sanka/docs/Builtin-Types.md

 ~~~

 If you define a map with String as the key type, and you add a key of
-null, then it will die with a Null Pointer Exception (since the map
+null, then it will die with a Null Pointer Exception, since the map
-must be able to compare the key to the other keys).
+must be able to compare the key to the other keys.

 However, other then `null`, a map is spans the entire domain of its
 key type (int or String).
 So, if you access a key that is not in the